Kasonsx/vue2048/README.md

 The origin project is [vue-2048](https://github.com/pengfu/vue-2048).
 I used Vue-cli 3.0 to rewrite this project and used vue-touch to add swipe action.

-To be honest,there's still a bug that cells become invisible when the board is full.In a formal way,you can pass the game.XD
+To be honest,there's still a bug that cells become invisible when the board is full.In a formal way,you can pass the game.Just settle for it, I'm trying to fix it.XD

 ### Demo
 https://kasonsx.github.io/vue2048/